elliottmorris/portfolio/content/writing.md

 draft: false
 ---

-My writing, in reverse-chronological order.
+My published writing, in reverse-chronological order.

-_(This page excludes all of my [newsletter writing](https://thecrosstab.substack.com/archive/), which amounts to roughly two data-driven blog posts on electoral politics each week.)_
+_(This page excludes all of the blogging I do at my [personal newsletter](https://thecrosstab.substack.com/archive/), which amounts to roughly two posts on politics, data and the news each week.)_

 <br>